BoyoonChang/ec320_labs/lab3/supplementary_material.md

 ## [1] "/Users/boyoonc/ec320_labs/lab3"
 ```

-Step 2: We set the working directory to be the one inside the quotes.
+Step 2: We set the working directory to be the one inside the quotes, which would indicate the location of the file 'lab3.csv'.

 ```r
 setwd('/Users/boyoonc/ec320_labs/lab3')
 ```

 Step 3: Now R will look for file that is inside the working directory even if we don't specify the location of the file like the code above because by default R looks for 'lab3.csv' file first from the **working directory**.
+Now `cps=read_csv('lab3.csv')` runs by itself.

 ```r